“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 “We can figure that out once we’re near the stone,” he said, brushing away the question again.

-Cashel pursed his lips and the Jago crew stopped eating to listen to what the two captains had to say.
+Cashel pursed his lips and the Jago crew bounced their eyes to each captain.

 “I guess I can agree to that right now, so what did you have planned?”